Jscholey/String-theory/README.md

 # String-thoery
-A website for guitar related information including scales
+A website with guitar related applications.

-## Specs
+## Current features
 ### Fretboard
+Interactive fretboard.
+- Click on notes to highlight them.
+- Choose key and different scales.
-Interactive fretboard with ability to highlight notes.
-Can choose different scales, arpeggios, string tunings, number of strings and number of frets.
+- Change string tunings, number of strings and number of frets.

+## Possible future features
+### Fretboard
+- Arpeggios.
+- Select instrument tunings, eg, ukulele, bass, guitar standard, guitar drop-D.

 ### Metronome
-Can change time signature, tempo, and sound.
+- Change the time signature, tempo, and sound.

 ### Intervals trainer
-Learn the fancy names for all the intervals.
+- Learn the fancy names for all the intervals.

 ### Online loop pedal
-Records with microphone and loops recording.
-Can have multiple layers, and can add and remove layers.
-Works with the metronome.
+- Record with microphone and loop recording.
+- Have multiple layers, and can add and remove layers.
+- Combine with metronome.

 ### Circle of fifths
-Moveable circle of fifths.
+- Moveable circle of fifths.
+- Chords in a key.